yanowitz/fixed_width_multirecord/README.markdown

 * `:padding` can be set to a single character that will be used to pad formatted values, when writing fixed-width files.

 * `:truncate` can be set to true to truncate any value that exceeds the `length` property of a column.
 If unset or set to `false`, a `FixedWidth::FormattedStringExceedsLengthError` exception will be thrown.

+## Section options:

+* `:singular` (default `false`) indicates that the section will only have a single record, and that it should not be returned nested in an array.

+* `:optional` (default `false`) indicates that the section is optional.
+(An otherwise-specified section will raise a `RequiredSectionNotFoundError` if the trap block doesn't match the row after the last one of the previous section.)

 ##Writing out fixed-width records